Raymond T. Odierno, Army general who helped devise Iraq War strategy, dies at 67

 Hussein was later convicted by an Iraqi tribunal of crimes against humanity, and he was executed in December 2006.

 Despite the high-profile capture of Hussein, Gen. Odierno had a mixed record during his first tour in Iraq.
-Soon after his arrival in the country in 2003, he told those under his command: “I want to make sure you understand my intent: that I want to be lethal.
+Soon after his arrival in the country in 2003, he told those under his command, “I want to make sure you understand my intent: that I want to be lethal.
 Make them understand, when they come up against us, they’re going to be killed or captured.”

 The 4th Infantry Division became known for its rough methods, including breaking down the doors of private homes and grabbing young Iraqi men off the street and delivering them to the notorious Abu Ghraib prison.